“We all need people who will give us feedback. That’s how we improve.”

 - Step 1: Design an engaging feedback survey offering ‘ on brand’ experience.

 - Step 2: Align the questionnaire with the motive of the survey.

 - Step 3: Let the survey achieve the right customer journey milestones.

-A holistically designed survey is ought to yield a good completion rate.
+A holistically designed survey ought to yield a reasonable completion rate.
 Create a feedback questionnaire that will keep potential respondents interested and excited.
-Design a survey in such a manner that it creates an environment that is comfortable and convenient to the audience’s expectations, interests, browsing habits, and most importantly to their mobile device.
+Design a survey in such a manner that it creates an environment that is comfortable and convenient to the audience’s expectations, interests, browsing habits, and, most importantly, to their mobile device.